 So why do we eat jalapenos when they are still green instead of waiting for them to finish turning red?
 Most likely because people prefer things less spicy and grocery stores often have to pick produce early to ensure its freshness once it hits the stores.

 Yes, they are.
 Because they have ripened longer, there is more capsaicin present (the element of peppers that gives them their heat) and the red jalapenos are often hotter than the green variety.

 Along with that, the red jalapenos do taste slightly different and are often a little sweeter than the crispy green ones.

 When to pick jalapenos

 If you choose to grow them yourself, you can pick jalapenos at varying stages of the ripening.

 Green jalapenos have thicker skin and are less spicy.

-My favorite stage to pick jalapenos at is when they are just starting to turn from green to red.
-This way they are a little spicier than average, but they still have a great snap to them.
+If you pick jalapenos when they are just starting to turn from green to red, they are a little spicier than average, but they still have a great snap to them.